pawelkrol/Scala-HelloWorld/README.md

 `Hello World` is the most minimal Scala project you can possibly imagine.
 It comes up bundled with the minimal set of dependencies required to build, test and run a standalone application JAR.
 It does not do anything besides printing out a `Hello World!` message to the console, and is meant to primarily serve as an empty template for a quick start to setup your own Scala application.
 Please adapt package and class names as well as build configuration files according to the needs of your program.

-This `Hello World` application is setup with [sbt 0.13.11](http://www.scala-sbt.org/) as a build tool, [sbt-assembly 0.14.2](https://github.com/sbt/sbt-assembly) as a packaging plugin, [ScalaTest 2.2.6](http://www.scalatest.org/) as a unit-testing framework, [Scala Logging 3.4.0](https://github.com/typesafehub/scala-logging) as a logging library wrapping [SLF4J](http://www.slf4j.org/), and [Logback 1.1.7](http://logback.qos.ch/) as a backend logging framework.
+This `Hello World` application is setup with [sbt 0.13.11](http://www.scala-sbt.org/) as a build tool, [sbt-proguard 0.2.2](https://github.com/sbt/sbt-proguard) as an sbt [plugin](http://www.scala-sbt.org/0.13/docs/Plugins.html) for running [ProGuard 5.2.1](http://proguard.sourceforge.net/), [ScalaTest 2.2.6](http://www.scalatest.org/) as a unit-testing framework, [Scala Logging 3.4.0](https://github.com/typesafehub/scala-logging) as a logging library wrapping [SLF4J](http://www.slf4j.org/), and [Logback 1.1.7](http://logback.qos.ch/) as a backend logging framework.

 VERSION
 -------